ycarowr/UnityHexagonLibrary2d/README.md

 ## A hexagonal board implementation using Unity TileMap

-The repository contains an implementation of a small API to create, find and store data inside a hexagonal board using [Unity TileMaps](https://docs.unity3d.com/Manual/class-Tilemap.html) and the math described by [redblob](https://www.redblobgames.com/grids/hexagons/) and it's references.
+The repository contains an implementation of a API to create, find and store data inside a hexagonal board using [Unity TileMaps](https://docs.unity3d.com/Manual/class-Tilemap.html) and the math described by [redblob](https://www.redblobgames.com/grids/hexagons/) and it's references.

 The reasons that I made this project are the following:
-1. Usage of [Unity TileMaps](https://docs.unity3d.com/Manual/class-Tilemap.html) components: I could not really find in the web an implementation that binds this unity native component and all the math described in [redblob](https://www.redblobgames.com/grids/hexagons/) with a graphic interface.
+1. Usage of [Unity TileMaps](https://docs.unity3d.com/Manual/class-Tilemap.html) components: I could not find in the web an implementation that binds this unity native component and the math described in [redblob](https://www.redblobgames.com/grids/hexagons/) with a graphic interface.
-2. Ready to go: I'd like to have some sort of generic API that manage hexagons that are able to store data inside each position.
+2. Ready to go: I'd like to have a set of generic classes that manage hexagons and are able to store any kind of data.

-I do believe it can save some time in the implementation of hexagonal prototypes/projects that are unity based.
+Since both of the requirements above are met, I do believe this repository can save some time in the implementation of hexagonal prototypes/projects that are unity based.

 Feel free to use it.
 Any kind of feedback is well appreciated.

 You can find below images that illustrate the funcionalities and an overview of the system's implementation.